 - Time and labor: Are your FSQA experts entering – vs. analyzing safety and quality data?
-How much time can be saved if information was entered electronically by suppliers, directly from testing equipment and/or sent automatically to customers to speed throughput?
+How much time can be saved if the information was entered electronically by suppliers, directly from testing equipment, and/or sent automatically to customers to speed throughput?
 Time = money and efficiencies.

-- Compliance risk mitigation: Government, non-regulatory and customer audits are going to to increase – along with the time/cost associated with audit prep.
+- Compliance risk mitigation: Government, non-regulatory and customer audits are going to increase – along with the time/cost associated with audit prep.
 Imagine if all safety and quality tests/information were electronically scheduled – with results time and date stamped and sent in real-time to relevant individuals along the supply chain.
-Technology can help you be audit ready every day.
+Technology can help you be audit-ready every day.

 Most vendors have tools to help you calculate ROI – call your vendors.
 That hour spent today can save thousands of hours – and hundreds of thousands of dollars – sooner than you think.
 Looking forward to having you share your thoughts on this topic.